alitinker/testing123-demo/readme.markdown

 ##Set up

 You need to install the following items in order to download the dependencies and run the sample tests.
-Follow the installation procedures that are outlined in their documenation:
+Follow the installation procedures that are outlined in the documentation for each item:

 - [NodeJS](https://nodejs.org)
 - [Protractor](http://www.protractortest.org/)
 - [Gulp](http://gulpjs.com/)

 Then, install the dependencies listed in package.json.
-Cd into the root of the project folder and run `npm install` (you may have to use `sudo`).
+To do this, cd into the root of the project folder and run `npm install`.

+Don't use `sudo` when you install the dependencies.
+If you do, the postinstall script will probably not work and you will have to run `webdriver-manager update` manually in order to get the drivers needed to run the protractor tests.

 ##Build